timmo001/weather.timmo.dev/README.md

 - [Node.js](https://nodejs.org)
 - [Bun](https://bun.sh) (Optional, but recommended)

 You can also use `yarn` or `pnpm` as an alternative if you prefer.
-The below instructions are for `bun` but are interchangeable.
+The below instructions are for `bun`, but are interchangeable.

 ### Setup